Goh Jin Wei: 2021–present: Retirement and return to badminton

 In March 2021, Goh reached the quarterfinals of Orléans Masters.
 In June, Goh competed at the Spanish International, reaching the final before losing to Kisona Selvaduray.
 In September 2021, Goh announced her retirement from professional badminton in a YouTube video, citing health reasons after her colectomy surgery back in 2019.
 However, Goh returned to professional badminton after signing a three-year contract with Kuala Lumpur Racquet Club as an independent player on 6 January 2022 while reiterating that she would not be able to give her full commitment as a player with the national team due to her health issues.
 She was due to appear in the 2022 Syed Modi International and 2022 Odisha Open after having registered for the tournaments, but was asked to withdraw by the Badminton Association of Malaysia (BAM).
 On 21 January 2022, BAM issued her a backdated two-year ban from participating in Badminton World Federation-sanctioned tournaments, starting from when she left the national team in September 2021.
 The ban was issued to her and Lee Zii Jia after the latter quit the national team on 19 January 2022.
 On 27 January 2022, after submitting her appeal to BAM, the ban was rescinded.

 The 2022 Korea Open was Goh's first tournament after the rescinding of her ban where she was eliminated in the quarterfinals by Kim Ga-eun.
 In October 2022, she reached her first BWF World Tour final and finished as runner-up at the 2022 Vietnam Open Super 100 tournament.

 Goh competed for Malaysia at the 2024 Summer Olympics in the women's singles event.
+She was drawn into Group H together with Kim Ga-eun from Korea who was the tournament's 12th seed, and Johanita Scholtz of South Africa.
+Goh won her first match against Johanita Scholtz in a straight game (23–21, 21–11).
+She then lost to Kim Ga-eun after a 65-minute rubber set battle 17-21, 22-20, 21-23 to finish second in Group H, ending her maiden Olympic campaign.

+After the Paris Olympics and throughout 2025, Goh continued to be troubled by her poor health.
+She suffered many first-round exits from all international and World Tour competitions. causing her world ranking to slip behind other younger Malaysian female players, including Letshanaa Karupathevan and Wong Ling Ching.
+However, she persisted and managed to reach the final of 2026 Thailand Masters, beating both Letshanaa Karupathevan and Wong Ling Ching along the way, all in rubber-game victories.
+She became the first Malaysian women's singles player to reach the final of a World Tour 300 event.
+However, the accumulated toll proved too heavy in the title clash, with Goh losing the opening game 8-21 to India's Devika Sihag before retiring from the match due to fatigue while trailing 3-6 in the second.